By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 552|Page: 1|3 min read

-Atticus begins teaching her the importance of looking at things from the other person's point-of-view very early in the story.
-He points out her actions and how some of them are wrong.
-Then he points out his point in his own interactions with other people.
-At the end of the story, Scout can put herself in Boo Radley's shoes, the person she's feared most throughout the story.
+Atticus begins teaching her the importance of looking at things from another person's point of view very early in the story.
+He points out her actions and how some of them are wrong, emphasizing the need for empathy.
+Then he demonstrates his point in his own interactions with other people.
+By the end of the story, Scout is able to put herself in Boo Radley's shoes, the person she's feared most throughout the story, which signifies her growth and understanding.

 Browse our vast selection of original essay samples, each expertly formatted and styled